}

 Impact of Genetics on Drug Response

-Genotype determines the relative flux through the ethanol→acetaldehyde→acetate pathway.
-High‑activity ADH1B variants accelerate acetaldehyde formation, whereas low‑activity ALDH2 variants decelerate its clearance.
-The net effect is an elevated systemic and tissue acetaldehyde AUC, proportional to flushing severity, blood pressure rise and carcinogenic burden Takeuchi 2023.
-Individuals carrying both a high‑function ADH1B allele and a deficient ALDH2 allele experience the greatest peak acetaldehyde concentration and the most pronounced acute symptoms.
+Genotype determines the relative flux through the ethanol–to–acetaldehyde–to–acetate pathway.
+High-activity ADH1B variants accelerate acetaldehyde formation, whereas low-activity ALDH2 variants decelerate its clearance.
+The net effect is an elevated systemic and tissue acetaldehyde area under the curve, proportional to flushing severity, blood pressure rise and carcinogenic burden.
+Individuals carrying both a high-function ADH1B allele and a deficient ALDH2 allele experience the greatest peak acetaldehyde concentration and the most pronounced acute symptoms Takeuchi 2023.

 Expected Clinical Effects of Genetic Variation